Nine Arrests in an Alleged Crime Ring

 The Detailed Allegations

 Under Florida law, “Any person who engages in a scheme to defraud and obtains property thereby is guilty of organized fraud.”
 The intention of the organized fraud statute is to prevent the use of communications technology in fraud schemes.
 In prosecuting these cases, the state must prove your knowledge and participation in the scheme.
-An experienced attorney can create doubt about both of these elements, possibly leading to acquittal.
+An experienced lawyer can create doubt about both of these elements, possibly leading to acquittal.

 The Florida legislature has criminalized animal cruelty.
 The statute defines the crime in several ways, including: